-In early 2021, another decision was issued by the Supreme Court on a Habeas Corpus application of a Syrian national who was detained for reasons of “national security”.
-The applicant had been detained for 21 months during which his asylum application had been examined and he had been excluded from Subsidiary Protection as he was considered to be a threat to national security due to his participation in a terrorist group.
-As he has appealed the exclusion decision, which is still pending, he is still considered to be an asylum seeker.
+In early 2021, the Supreme Court again decided on a Habeas Corpus application of a Syrian national detained for reasons of “national security”.
+The applicant had been detained for 21 months during which his asylum application had been examined and he had been excluded from Subsidiary Protection, as he was considered to be a threat to national security due to his participation in a terrorist group.
+He appealed the exclusion decision, appeal that was still pending, and thus was still considered to be an asylum seeker.
 The Court ordered his release as he could not be returned to Syria.
 The criminal investigation of his case had been concluded on 3 February 2020: no criminal proceedings had been ordered, and no other actions taken in relation to the terrorist charges, therefore his detention could no longer be justified.

 The above-mentioned court decisions have not had an impact on the policies or practices followed with regard to the length of detention which continues to be indefinite in 2021 and 2022.
 Furthermore in 2022, there has been an increase in detainees being deported, as well as a significant increase in detainees opting for voluntary return which has led to a decrease in the average duration of detention.